Cadence and Cora McEachern | First Grade and Pre-K

 “Investing in CA now is the best investment we can make for Isaac’s future,” she says.
 “Here, he has a better chance to fall in love with learning when he is young, because CA has a culture of curiosity and creativity.”

 Isaac attended Kindergarten at a different school, where Jessica believed he was already slipping through the cracks because of the high ratio of students to one full-time teacher.
 The fact that Isaac only had physical education once a week concerned her.
-Most important, she didn’t think he was being challenged; he was already getting bored in the classroom.
+Most importantly, she didn’t think he was being challenged; he was already getting bored in the classroom.

 “For me, developing confidence in the classroom early is the foundation on which everything else is built,” Jessica says.
 “If we had waited until Middle School to move Isaac, CA would have to undo all the potential gaps and deficits that could have been avoided before that.
 We just couldn’t wait.”